Santa Maria, Bulacan: American Era and Japanese Occupation (1898–1946)

 Under the Americans, the title "captain" was changed to "presidente".
 The first to hold the position was Maximo Evidente, who served from 1899 to 1900.
 Of the 12 others who succeeded him, the most popular were Agustin Morales (1928–34) and Fortunato F. Halili (1934–37).
 Morales was responsible for the construction of the first main water system in the town.
 Halili, who never drew his salary as executive, later on became Governor of Bulacan.
-It was during Halili's term as provincial governor when the Capitol building at Malolos was heavily damage due to the aftermath of World War II.
+It was during Halili's term as provincial governor when the Capitol building at Malolos was heavily damaged in World War II.
 He decided to take over and resurge Casa Real de Malolos as a temporary Gubernatorial Office during the period when the Capitol building was severely damaged.
 It was his effort to rebuild and to reconstruct the Capitol building into its original structure.

 During the Japanese Occupation, Dr. Teofilo Santiago, dubbed as Dr. Kamoteng Kahoy for his widespread campaign among the town's citizenry to plant cassava, became mayor of Santa Maria.
 Santiago was also responsible for the launching of the poultry industry – a livelihood project which earned for the town the distinction of being "The Egg Basket of the Philippines".
 He was also the "Father of Santa Maria Dairy Plant".
 After the Liberation, Capitan Ireneo Hermogenes was appointed Municipal Mayor from March 20, 1945, to October 1945.
 He was succeeded by Marciano Bautista.

 From the American colonial rule until the restoration period after World War II, Santa Maria was administered by 12 Presidentes from 1899 to 1937 and 4 Alcaldes from 1938 to 1947.